costajob/app-servers/README.md

 The numbers will probably be different on a 32 cores rack, but considering the minimal `hosting-slice` has just 1 vCPU and 512MB RAM, you'd better ponder your options.

 ### A matter of taste
-All that said, which language you'll pick is just a matter of personal taste: i am quite happy with Ruby, although it proved to be the slowest platform.
+All that said, which language you'll pick is just a matter of personal taste.
 Just keep in mind there is no silver bullet: while you can do more or less everything with each of the tested languages, each of them excel on few specific use cases and struggle when used against their "true nature".